MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_5/index.md

 - [ ] GPIOA clock enabled and PA5 set to analog mode (**+1 marks**)

 ### Question 2
+Has the student implemented the `read_ADC()` function, and does the code display the read value onto the LCD?
 - [ ] `ADC_read()` function correctly implemented using start - wait - return protocol (**+1 marks**)
 - [ ] ADC value displayed on LCD and updates as potentiometer is turned (**+1 marks**)

 ### Question 3
+Is the mapping from ADC value to voltage correct, maxing out at max possible reading, and is the display formatting correct with a decimal point and unit?
 - [ ] Correct scaling from ADC value to voltage using linear mapping (**+1 marks**)
 - [ ] Voltage displayed on second line of LCD with two decimal places and units (**+1 marks**)